Jose Trevino Player Props: Yankees vs. Phillies

 Phillies Pitching Rankings (2022)

-- The Phillies had the 17th-ranked team ERA across all MLB pitching staffs (3.97).
+- The Phillies had the 17th-ranked team ERA across all league pitching staffs (3.97).

-- Phillies pitchers combined to give up 150 home runs (0.9 per game), the fifth-fewest in baseball.
+- Phillies pitchers combined to allow 150 home runs (0.9 per game), the fifth-fewest in baseball.

-- Strahm will make his first start of the season for the Phillies.
+- The Phillies will send Nola (0-0) out for his second start of the season.

-- The 31-year-old left-hander pitched in relief in his most recent outing this season, his only action so far.
+- His most recent time out came on Thursday against the Texas Rangers, when the righty went 3 2/3 innings, surrendering five earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.